 - While the student is working with you, a UND-employed Clinical Faculty member, who is an NP or CNS, may visit the student for a Clinical Site Evaluation and/or complete a teleconference session for feedback on the student’s performance.

 - During this on-site visit the Clinical Faculty would like to view the student as he/she engages with patients (does not apply to PMHNP track).

 - Additionally, if time allows, a brief visit with the preceptor is desired.
 During the preceptor visit, please provide information regarding student progress toward meeting course and personal objectives.

 - The student will provide you with information regarding a site visit and faculty contact information prior to any such meetings.

 Evaluation & Verification

-- At the end of the rotation, preceptors will be asked to complete an evaluation of the student.
+- At the end of the rotation (and at midterm for PMHNP track), preceptors will be asked to complete an evaluation of the student.
 Preceptors will receive an email notification requesting that the student's preceptors complete this evaluation and instructions will be included in the email.